timoxley/pkgfiles/Readme.md

 var pkgfiles = require('pkgfiles')

 pkgfiles('./src', function(err, files, packages) {
-  // files: Array of files and dirs that would be included
+  // files: Array of absolute paths to files and dirs that would be included
   // packages: Array of package.jsons that would be included })
 ```